 This guide explains how Council Tax works and who has to pay it.
 There is further information about Council Tax discounts for students and disabled people.
 Find out whether your property is exempt from a Council tax bill.

-WORKING OUT COUNCIL TAX: You need to know 3 basic things for working out your Council Tax bill:
+WORKING OUT COUNCIL TAX: You will need to know 3 basic pieces of information for working out your Council Tax bill:

 2. The amount your local council charges for that tax band.

 3. Whether you qualify for a discount, disregard, or exemption from the total bill.

 You could also be eligible for Council Tax Reduction if you are on benefits or a low income.
 The new scheme replaced Council Tax Benefit in 2013.

 Note: Use the Council Tax appeal process if you want to challenge your Council Tax band.
 It is for those who think their home got placed in the wrong valuation band.

 In some cases your property may get revalued and placed in a different tax banding.
 Your local Valuation Office Agency (VOA) can give more information about what property changes might affect your Council Tax band.

 Some examples could be if:

 Most people who are 18 or over and rent or own a home will have to pay Council Tax.